beberlei/context/README.md

     }

 In this example there is absolutely no abstraction between model, persistence and controller.
-To achieve some way of abstraction the entity manager service + finder has to be hidden behind an interface + implementation:
+To achieve some way of abstraction the Doctrine Entity Manager has to be hidden behind behind a persistent-ignorant interface and a Doctrine implementation:

     <?php
-    class UserRepository implements UserRepositoryInterface
+    class DoctrineUserRepository implements UserRepositoryInterface
     {
         private $em; // constructor omitted